manojkdm18/mshop18/README.md

 # mshop18
-# This is a ecommerce shopping website creted using java,jsp,servlet,jsf,hibernate, and mysql.
+# This is a ecommerce shopping website created using java,jsp,servlet,jsf,hibernate, and mysql.